Knit Hand Mitts: A Perfect Beginner Project

 Tip: If you are beginning to knit, using bamboo needles may help you keep stitches on the needle.
 Since this is a small project, you will want to choose needles that aren’t too long.
 I’m using double-pointed needles, seven inches long.

-You will want to add needle point protectors at one end so that you don’t accidentally lose your stitches.
+You will want to add needle point protectors at one end so that you don’t accidentally lose your stitches, if you must set your knitting down overnight or longer.
 Alternatively as you can see in the photo below, I've cut a wine cork in half and used 1/2 cork on each needle.
 The big red "7" is the size of the needle.

 Knitted Hand Mitts using 2 double-pointed knitting needles with wine cork ends.Knit Hand Mitts: Work in Progress